 locations, this variable can change depending on the location of the caller since the endpoint URL is DNS geo-routed to the nearest

-This quick start demonstrated how to deploy an application, end-to-end, in a couple of steps.
+This quick start demonstrated how to deploy an application, from code to a deployed Workload, in just a couple of steps.
 The sample application targeted Node.js, but you can deploy any language that can be containerized (e.g., Java, .NET, Go, etc.).

-In the previous quick start, you used the console to deploy an application, here you exercised the CLI to perform the same actions.
-All resources (GVC, workload, etc.) created can be modified either using the console or the CLI.
+In the previous quick start, you used the console to deploy an application, here you exercised the CLI to perform similar actions.
+All Control Plane resources, such as GVCs and Workloads, can be created/modified either using the console or the CLI.